 Another reason why a living trust might be worthwhile is that it avoids conservatorship if you become incapacitated.
 This is because you’ll already have a trustee or a successor in place.

 It’s also easy to leave property or assets to a minor in a living trust.
-Through this, you can easily designate that the trustee hold onto certain items or assets until the minor reaches a specific age.
+Through this, you can easily designate that the trustee holds onto certain items or assets until the minor reaches a specific age.

 Who Should Get a Living Trust in Alabama?

 You don’t need to be wealthy to get a living trust.
-The benefits of a living trust apply for small estates in Alabama as well, especially since the state doesn’t use the Uniform Probate Code.
+The benefits of a living trust apply to small estates in Alabama as well, especially since the state doesn’t use the Uniform Probate Code.
 That being said, Alabama does have a simplified probate process for estates less than $25,000 in size.
 In these cases, you might not need to bother with a living trust.

 Putting together a living trust is often more expensive than formulating a will.
 Because of this, if your estate plan is fairly simple, a living trust may be more trouble than it’s worth.
 Still, there are key differences between living trusts and wills.